Sabahatt/react-video-editor/demo-script.md

 ---

-## PART 8: SHOWING THE GENERATED AD (4:35 - 4:50)
+## PART 9: SHOWING THE GENERATED AD (5:05 - 5:20)
 **[Action: Click play on the canvas/player]** **[Screen: Show the complete generated video ad playing in full]**

 **Voiceover:**
 "Let's see the complete video ad we've created.
-Watch how all the elements come together - the brand's original video footage, the stock media we added, our AI-generated voiceover, custom text with animations, smooth transitions, and visual effects."
+Watch how all the elements come together - the brand's images transformed into dynamic video, the stock media we added, our AI-generated voiceover, custom text with animations, smooth transitions, and visual effects."

 **[Screen: Continue playing the ad to completion]**